PhilipMostert/intSDM/README.md

 | `.$workflowOutput()`  | Specify the output of the workflow.                                                                                                                                                                                                                                                        |
 | `.$obtainMeta()`      | Obtain metadata for the occurrence records.                                                                                                                                                                                                                                                |

-An example of the package use is provided as a vignette within the package.
+An example of the package in-use is provided as a vignette within the package.